The health, safety and wealth of our members is our priority

 If you are an employer who will require your employees to receive testing you may want to acquire services for such procedures.
 While CBS is unable to provide such services, below you will find links to trusted companies that have launched end-to-end solutions for COVID screening and testing: LabCorp Employer Services (LES) and BioIQ.
 For more information, fill out the contact form located on their respective sites.

 For an app-based solution utilizing self-certification, check out Mobile Health Consumer's tool for tracking return-to-work screenings.

 Waiving Fees and Cost Sharing for COVID-19 Treatment

 The health and wellbeing of our participants is always at the forefront in any decision we make.
 We are committed to making every effort to accommodate our participants during these challenging times.

-The Christian Brothers Employee Benefit and Religious Medical Trusts are continuing to waive any cost-sharing, including deductibles, copayments and coinsurance, related to the testing, diagnosis and treatment for COVID-19.
-The Trusts are extending the effective date, which began April 1, 2020, to June 30, 2021, to prevent any barriers to patient care due to the pandemic.
+The Christian Brothers Employee Benefit and Religious Medical Trusts are continuing to waive any cost-sharing, including deductibles, copayments and coinsurance, related to the testing, diagnosis and vaccination for COVID-19.
+The Trusts are extending the effective date, which began April 1, 2020.

 As a reminder, COVID-19 preventive care charges are covered under the CARES ACT, on a first-dollar basis without any cost sharing.
 In addition, COVID-19 testing and telehealth medicine will continue to be covered at 100 percent.